by Dr. Lawrence Wilson

 1. Sugar.
 The high sugar content of fruit supports the growth of harmful bacteria in the mouth.
 It also upsets calcium metabolism throughout the body.

 2. Fruit acids.
-These dissolve the tooth enamel, particularly if the fruit is acidic such as citrus, and particularly if fruit is not absolutely ripe.
+These dissolve the tooth enamel, particularly if the fruit is acidic such as citrus, and particularly if the fruit is not absolutely ripe.

-3. Imbalanced minerals. this is true of many fruits today.
+3. Imbalanced minerals.
+This is true of many fruits today.
 For more, read Fruit-Eating.

-Many articles on this website deal with nutrition, so I need not repeat the basic dietary and supplement recommendations that most people need.
-This section is just a reminder that the teeth, gums and other structures of the mouth are never isolated organs or tissues, but are integral parts of the entire body.
+The teeth, gums and other structures of the mouth are never isolated organs or tissues, but are integral parts of the entire body.
 Their health is usually a reflection of the health of the entire body, which depends heavily upon proper diet, nutrition, and lifestyle.

-WHAT IS BIOLOGICAL OR HOLISTIC DENTISTRY?
+WHAT IS BIOLOGICAL, HOLISTIC, PREVENTIVE OR MINIMALLY INVASIVE DENTISTRY?